abgulati/hf-waitress/README.md

 ### Command-line Arguments

-- `--model_id`: The model ID in HF-Transformers format.
+- `--model_id`: The model ID in HF-Transformers format - see below for details.
 - `--access_gated`: Set to True if accessing gated models you're approved for.
 - `--access_token`: Your Hugging Face Access Token.
 - `--quantize`: Quantization method (e.g., 'bitsandbytes' or 'n' for none).